OverviewTeaching: 300 min Exercises: 40 minQuestions

 drop it (which will remove that file from

-As a result of git not containing the actual content of those large files, but
+Since Git doesn’t contain the actual content of large files, but

-instead containing just symlinks and information within the
+instead just contains symlinks and information in the

 git-annex branch, it